Mariska Karasz: Biography

 While on a trip to California in 1928 where she was presenting her designs at several venues in the Los Angeles Area, she met her soon to be husband, Donald Peterson.
 He was a young naval lieutenant, and they married only a month later.
 They lived in New York City and often vacationed in Brewster, New York at a family plot given to them by her sister and her husband.
 After the births of her two daughters, Solveig (1931) and Rosamond (1932) she was quoted as saying she was, “appalled at the belaced and beruffled clothes that were on the market for children.”
 Karasz began designing modern children's clothing, which was admired by parents, scholars, and critics for its practicality and originality.
-Her career in fashion ended in the early 1940s, following a studio fire and the entry of the United States into World War II when she could no longer travel to Europe because of the political and social unrest.
-She then began journeying to Mexico and Guatemala to find folk needlework.
+Her career in fashion transitioned from fashion to textile art in the early 1940s, following a studio fire, her divorce, and the entry of the United States into World War II when she could no longer travel to Europe because of the political and social unrest.
+She then began journeying to Mexico and Guatemala to find folk needlework.Her textile art incorporated earthy, vibrant, and unexpected colors in abstract expressionism influenced shapes and textures.

 After visiting Bolivia for a short time to gather materials and visit a friend, Mariska Karasz died from lung cancer on August 27, 1960 in Danbury, Connecticut at 62 years old.
 Throughout her life she used colors, textures, and art that conveyed her love of her home country and that of the vibrant American landscape of her new home.
 Her obituary ran in The New York Times, Handweaver & Craftsman, Interiors, and Craft Horizons.
 “Her unfailing generosity to craftsmen and laymen interested in needlework,” Craft Horizons wrote about Karasz on a later occasion, contributed to “her eminence as a truly modern needlewoman who attained the rank of artist.”